rancher/rke2/developer-docs/upgrading_kubernetes.md

 Be sure to review the rest of the sections as some of them may become irrelevant based on included fixes or version updates.

-### Updating Channel Server

-After all of the builds are complete and QA has signed off on the release, we need to update the channel server.
-This is done by editing the `channels.yaml` file at the root of the [rke2](https://github.com/rancher/rke2) repository.

-* Update the line: `latest: <release>` to be the recent release. e.g. `v1.21.4+rke2r1`.
-* Verify updated in the JSON output from a call [here](https://update.rke2.io/).

 ## Update Rancher KDM

 This step is specific to Rancher and serves to update Rancher's [Kontainer Driver Metadata](https://github.com/rancher/kontainer-driver-metadata/).